Top 10 Dog Breeds

 Drum roll, please…

-For the second year in a row, the Rottweiler lands on the AKC's list of top dogs, moving up from No. 10 to ninth place.
+For the first year ever, the Rottweiler lands on the AKC's list of top dogs.
 The large, sometimes formidable-looking dog has become a family favorite due to its loving and affectionate personality.
 One of the oldest-known herding dogs dating back to the Roman Empire, this German breed was originally bred to be a hunting companion.
 Today, with their sharp skills, Rottweilers are frequently used in search and rescue, as guide dogs for the blind, and as guard or police dogs. .

 According to the American Kennel Club, the Rottweiler is basically a calm, confident and courageous dog with a self-assured aloofness, responding quietly and with a wait-and-see attitude to influences in its environment.
 It has an inherent desire to protect home and family, and is an intelligent dog with a strong willingness to work, making them especially suited as a companion, guardian and general all-purpose dog.